popsware/guc_grab/README.md

+## About
+An auto-download script that mirrors an online university (GUC in this case) directory using wget over an NTLM Authorized web portal

 ## Main Aim
 The main aim of this project is to quickly download all my learning material from my university online website